algebraic-solving/AlgebraicSolving.jl/README.md

 ## Installation
 AlgebraicSolving requires Julia 1.6 or newer.
-In principle it can be installed and used like any other Julia package; doing so will take a couple of minutes:
+In principle it can be installed and used like any other Julia package:

 ```julia
 julia> using Pkg